android/ndk/README.md

      you're having trouble loading your .so files.
    * [32-bit ABI bugs](https://android.googlesource.com/platform/bionic/+/master/docs/32-bit-abi.md)
      documents issues for 32-bit code.

+## Understanding crashes/tombstones

- * The documentation for Android OS developers has:
+The documentation for Android OS developers has:
    * An overview of [crash dumps/tombstones](https://source.android.com/devices/tech/debug)
    * A detailed reference to understanding [common crashes](https://source.android.com/devices/tech/debug/native-crash).

+## Other resources

  * Discussions related to the Android NDK happen on the [android-ndk Google Group](http://groups.google.com/group/android-ndk).
  * File bugs against the NDK at https://github.com/android-ndk/ndk/issues.
  * See our [calendar for upcoming releases](https://github.com/android-ndk/ndk/wiki).
  * The NDK and Android Studio support ndk-build and CMake out of the box, but we also have a [Build System Maintainers Guide](https://android.googlesource.com/platform/ndk/+/master/docs/BuildSystemMaintainers.md).

-If you want to work _on_ the NDK itself rather than just use it, see the NDK team's [internal documentation](https://android.googlesource.com/platform/ndk/+/master/README.md).
+ * If you want to work _on_ the NDK itself rather than just use it, see the NDK team's [internal documentation](https://android.googlesource.com/platform/ndk/+/master/README.md).